 By Dr. Amanda Golden, Post-Doctoral Fellow in Poetics at the Bill and Carol Fox Center for Humanistic Inquiry

 During the Spring 2011 semester, students in Dr. Golden's class completed a paper assignment using MARBL collections.
-Here, in a series of three blog posts, she talks about the experience she and her students had teaching from and researching in MARBL.
+Here, in the second of a three-part series of blog entries, she discusses her students' initial interactions with MARBL's collections.

-Read more about Amanda’s students’ experience with the Edelstein papers on Monday, in Part 2 of this post…
+Read more about Amanda’s reflections on her students' experience in MARBL, available Monday in Part III of this post....

 In the Blog